MaidulHasan/OrbSpider/README.md

 01. It will go to the homepage of MAL, find and get to the login-form page.
 02. Will enter the login credentials, login, redirect to the main page and accept cookies from the popup window.
-03. Will navigating to the desired page (in this case to the list of all the anime that i've already completed)
+03. Will navigate to the desired page (in this case to the list of all the anime that i've already completed)
-04. Will extract the Field data (see items.py section to find more information about the fields used) and store them in a sqlite Database (see pipelines.py section to find more information about the storing process).
+04. Will extract the Field data (see items.py section to find more information about the fields used) and store them in a SQlite Database (see pipelines.py section to find more information about the storing process).

 <------> /spiders/MALCompleted.py: